Home > Companies > Guild Education

 Guild Education found product-market fit as a comprehensive education benefits platform for large employers like Walmart and Target, who needed to offer tuition-free education programs to their workforces at scale while maintaining program quality and measuring outcomes.

-The platform connects employees to a curated marketplace of over 2,000 education programs, ranging from high school completion to bachelor's degrees and professional certifications.
+The platform connects employees to a curated marketplace of over 2,000 education programs across 138 fields of study, ranging from high school completion to bachelor's degrees and professional certifications.
 When an employee at a Guild partner company wants to pursue education, they access Guild's platform to explore available programs, connect with academic coaches, and enroll in courses that align with their career goals.
 The platform handles all aspects of program administration, from academic counseling to tuition payment management.
+Guild's tuition reimbursement product now operates in nearly every country globally, expanding the company's reach beyond its initial U.S. market focus.

 Business Model